nickma101/NewsApp/README.md

 # NewsApp
-Developing a back-end for an experimental news platform.
+Developing an experimental news platform.

-Built on Flask and Elasticsearch.
+Built on Flask and React.